-Join Kevin Stohlmeyer for an in-depth discussion in this video Content-Aware Fill, part of Working with Perspective in Photoshop.
+Join Kevin Stohlmeyer for an in-depth discussion in this video Content-Aware Fill, part of Photoshop: Working with Perspective.

 When repairing items in perspective, there are many different methods that you can use.
 The first one we're going to take a look at is content-aware fill.
 Sometimes the content-aware features of Photoshop allow you to replace unwanted elements with minimal effort.
 Simply select the area, and let Photoshop fill in the spaces selected with a naturally reoccuring pattern.
 This may take a little experimentation as you go through, and it's based partially on the selection that you make and the amount of resource materials that you have in the photo.
 In this movie, we're going to remove part of the electrical pipe in the purple house.